agpwnd/research/karvi-solutions.md

 ### The Systemic Security Failure

-What makes this particularly horrifying is that it exists in **both** the restaurant admin and superadmin controllers.
+What makes this particularly horRifying is that it exists in **both** the restaurant admin and superadmin controllers.
 This isn't an oversight - it's a fundamental failure to understand basic security principles.

 The fact that code this dangerous made it into production shows a complete lack of security review, testing, or basic competence.
 This isn't just bad coding - it's serious negligence.